Sunrise (studio): Bandai ownership era

+Logo used from 1996 to 2025, currently used as a secondary logo.

 Former headquarters in Kami-Igusa, Suginami, Tokyo from 1996 to 2021.

 In February 1994, multinational toy manufacturer & distributor Bandai had acquired Sunrise and effectively became part of the Bandai Group as toy manufacturer Bandai entered the film & television animation production business and gained an official animation studio with Bandai's management including Satoru Matsumoto joining the studio.

 Later that year, Sunrise established its own CG production division called Digital Creation Studio (Sunrise D.I.D.), with the new division focusing on CG production.
 Since then, digital coloring and CG processing have been introduced to Sunrise's works.
 In the early stages of adoption, 3D-oriented expressions were used in Sunrise's prior shows through its eternal Studio 7 unit such as The King of Braves GaoGaiGar and DinoZone while digital coloring was used in some programs such as the Universal Century Extra video bonus for Mobile Suit Gundam: The 08th MS Team and Escaflowne.
 However it was not until 2003, nine years after the founding of Sunrise's CG production division, Sunrise started switching to full-scale digital ink-and-paint production for all of its future works, which was relatively late compared to other studios.

-In October 1998, Sunrise announced the departure of the Studio 2 team led by Masahiko Minami to establish a new studio Bones whom Sunrise would later co-produced the feature movie Cowboy Bebop: The Movie with the new studio.
+In October 1998, the Studio 2 team led by Masahiko Minami left Sunrise to establish a new studio Bones whom Sunrise would later co-produce Cowboy Bebop: The Movie with the new studio.

 In June 2002, Sunrise launched their wholly-owned music publishing division, Sunrise Music Publishing that would manage all of Sunrise's music copyrights for music development.